MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddevents.md

 ### -param Events

 A pointer to the ACXEVENT Objects to be added to the Stream.
-An AcxEvent object that represents an asynchronous notification available at the driver level.
+An ACXEVENT object represents an asynchronous notification available at the driver level.
 Events can be added to AcxCircuits, AcxStreams, AcxElements and AcxPins.
 Internally they are exposed as KS events to upper layers.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param EventsCount